PostHog/posthog.com/contents/tutorials/nps-survey.md

 After running the survey, apply the following calculation: `NPS = % OF PROMOTERS - % DETRACTORS`.

 This calculation returns a result ranging from -100 to +100.
-The higher the score, the better.
+The higher the score, the better - and anything above +70 is indicative of a market-leading product.

 ### Creating an NPS survey in PostHog
 The first step is to [create a new survey in PostHog](https://app.posthog.com/surveys/new), using the Surveys tool.
 If it isn’t already selected, set the Display Mode to ‘Popover’.